emory-foerster/BINF_6112_Final/IDEA.md

 - The longest ORF without a frameshift, if no frameshift is detected.

 Outcome:
-- The project should explain the logic used to detect frameshifts and discuss limitations of the approach.\
+- The project should explain the logic used to detect frameshifts and discuss limitations of the approach
-- Find the coverage of the longest ORF with a frameshift using bam \
+- Find the coverage of the longest ORF with a frameshift using bam
 - Using sequences in a family do a similarity score between the longest ORF's with a frameshift \